 While there is a market for our Common Stock, our price volatility in the future will be particularly volatile when compared to the shares of larger, more established companies that trade on a national securities exchange and have large public floats.
 The volatility in our share price will be attributable to a number of factors.
 First, our Common Stock will be, compared to the shares of such larger, more established companies, sporadically and thinly traded.
 As a consequence of this limited liquidity, the trading of relatively small quantities of shares by our shareholders may disproportionately influence the price of those shares in either direction.
 The price for our shares could decline precipitously in the event that a large number of shares of our Common Stock are sold on the market without commensurate demand.
 Secondly, we are a speculative or "risky" investment due to our limited operating history and lack of profits to date and uncertainty of future market acceptance for our potential products.
-As a consequence of this enhanced risk, more risk-adverse investors may, under the fear of losing all or most of the tox of a larger, more established company that trades on a national securities exchange and have large public float.
+As a consequence of this enhanced risk, more risk-adverse investors may, under the fear of losing all or most of their investment in the event of negative news or lack of progress, be more inclined to sell their shares on the market more quickly and at greater discounts than would be the case with the stock of a larger, more established company that trades on a national securities exchange and has a large public float.
 Many of these factors are beyond our control and may decrease the market price of our Common Stock, regardless of our operating performance.
 We cannot make any predictions or projections as to what the prevailing market price for our Common Stock will be at any time.